Tingting0618/Clustering_Dimensionality_Reduction/README.md

 First it identifies the hyperplane that lies closest to the data, and then it projects the data onto it.
 Scikit-Learn’s PCA classes take care of centering the data.

+Incremental PCA allows us to split the training set into mini-batches and feed an IPCA algorithm one mini-batch at a time.
+This is useful for large training sets and for applying PCA online (i.e., on the fly, as new instances arrive).

+Kernel PCA is good at preserving clusters of instances after projection, or sometimes even unrolling datasets that lie close to a twisted manifold.

 #### PCA uses singular value decomposition:
 - step 0: plot the data
 - step 1: get the center of the data